 Medical and health services managers have training or experience in both health and management.
 Other occupations requiring knowledge of both fields are insurance underwriters and social and community service managers.

-Employment of health information technicians is expected to increase by 17 percent through 2024 because of rapid growth in the number of medical tests, treatments, and procedures that will be increasingly scrutinized by health insurance companies, regulators, courts, and consumers.
-Managers are needed to supervise/direct users of the electronic health record (EHR), coding systems, data retrieval, release of information, patient access, billing, and other related areas.
+Employment of health information managers is expected to increase by 20% through 2026 because of rapid growth in the number of medical tests, treatments, and procedures that will be increasingly scrutinized by health insurance companies, regulators, courts, and consumers.
+Managers are needed to supervise/direct users of the electronic health record (EHR), coding systems, data retrieval, release of information, patient access, billing, analysis of data, and other related areas.

 New jobs are expected in offices of physicians as a result of increasing demand for detailed records, especially in large group practices.
 New jobs also are expected in home health care services, outpatient care centers, and nursing and residential care facilities.

 Health Information Managers plan, direct, coordinate, and supervise the various functions related to the patient record.
-These managers must remain current with HIPAA, ICD and CPT coding, and changes in health care reimbursement.
+These managers must remain current with HIPAA, ICD-10 and CPT coding, and changes in health care reimbursement.

-The United States have been using ICD-10-CM and ICD-10-PCS for medical coding of diagnoses and procedures since October 2015.
-This is a totally different system than the previous system of ICD-9-CM.
-ICD-10 has more than 155,000 diagnoses and procedure codes compared to 18,000 ICD-9 codes.
+Medical coders assign ICD-10-CM and ICD-10-PCS to patient diagnoses and procedures.
+ICD-10 has more than 155,000 diagnoses and procedure codes compared to 18,000 in the previous ICD-9 coding system.
 The coder must have a solid background in medical terminology, anatomy and physiology, and pathophysiology to provide the specificity that is required with ICD-10.
 Thus, a well-prepared coder is in high demand in the healthcare industry.
-An experienced coder may then move into supervision/management of coding services, revenue cycle management, auditing, and compliance
+An experienced coder may then move into supervision/management of coding services, revenue cycle management, auditing, and compliance.

 Workers must be prepared to deal with integrated health care delivery systems, technological changes, complex regulatory environments, and an increased focus on preventative care.
 They will also spend their time efficiently improving health care facilities, and the quality of the care provided.